Permanently remove files and folders from a git repository

 git filter-branch --index-filter 'git rm --cached --ignore-unmatch filename' HEAD

-—ignore-unmatch parameter is used to ignore nonexistent files.
+parameter is used to ignore nonexistent files.

-At the end, don’t forget to push the changes to the repository with —force, since this is not a fast forward commit, and the whole history within the commits range we filtered should be rewritten.
+At the end, don’t forget to push the changes to the repository with –force, since this is not a fast forward commit, and the whole history within the commits range we filtered will be rewritten.

 git push origin master --force